M*A*S*H (TV series): Awards

-Other media
+Home entertainment

 20th Century Fox Home Entertainment has released all 11 seasons of M*A*S*H on DVD in Region 1 and Region 2.

 In January 2015, it was announced that the first five seasons of M*A*S*H would be available on Netflix's instant streaming service beginning February 1, 2015.
 This marked the first time the series was made available on an internet platform.
 As of July 1, 2015, all 11 seasons were available; syndicated versions of hour-long episodes were utilized for streaming, splitting these shows into two parts.
 In contrast to the DVD sets, the Netflix streams did not have an option for disabling the laugh track on the soundtrack.
 On April 1, 2016, Netflix' contract to stream the series expired and M*A*S*H was removed from the platform.

-In July 2017, it was announced that Hulu had acquired online streaming rights for the entire run of M*A*S*H, along with several other 20th Century Fox-owned TV programs.
+In July 2017, it was announced that Hulu had acquired U.S. streaming rights for the entire run of M*A*S*H, along with several other 20th Century Fox-owned TV programs.
 All 256 episodes were added to Hulu beginning June 29, 2018.
 All episodes were scanned in 1080 HD from the original 35mm negatives and are presented in 16:9 widescreen by cropping the top and bottom off the original 4:3 aspect ratio.
-All the episodes are also available on Disney+.
+Outside the U.S., the series is available on Disney+'s Star section and the Star+ service in Latin America.

+Games

+Two board games were created based on the show.
+The first came out in 1975 and was published by Transogram, and the second was published in 1981 by Milton Bradley.

+A M*A*S*H video game was produced by Fox Video Games in 1983.
+It was criticized for trivializing the war, lacking the nuance of the film and TV show.

+Finally, there was a trivia game published by Golden in 1984.
+It was available in two variations, one with a full complement of paraphernalia including game-tray, die, and point value cards and another version that was just question cards.

+Merchandise

+A trading card set was published in 1982 by Donruss.
+Also in 1982, Tri-Star International produced a set of MASH action figures, with vehicles and a play set.

 Spin-offs and reunion specials

-The two-season spin-off AfterMASH (1983–1985) inherited the parent show's Monday night time slot and featured several of its main characters reunited in a Midwestern hospital after the war.
+The two-season spin-off AfterMASH (1983–1985) inherited the parent show's Monday night time slot and featured a few of its main characters reunited in a Midwestern hospital after the war.
 The more successful Trapper John, M.D.
 (1979–1986) took place nearly three decades after the events of M*A*S*H and depicted Trapper John McIntyre as chief of surgery at a San Francisco hospital; its producers argued successfully in court that it was based on the earlier movie rather than the TV series.
 In an unpurchased television pilot, W*A*L*T*E*R (1984), Walter "Radar" O'Reilly joins the St. Louis police force after his farm fails following his return to the U.S.